hhandika/nahpu/assets/docs/info/en/specimen-parts.md

   order: 0
 ---

 Specimen parts document the physical material derived from or associated with the specimen, such as a skin, skull, skeleton, tissue, organ, or slide.
 Each part should carry the identifiers needed to match it to its label or container.
+By default, NAHPU associate it with the specimen's UUID and the Field ID.

 Record the preparation type, treatment, count, tissue ID, QR or barcode ID, responsible Preparator, and the date and time the part was taken.
 Storage type and location, museum permanent and loan numbers, and remarks describe where the material is held and anything unusual about it.
 Configure the controlled part types and treatments in Settings and use them consistently.